Refined floor diagrams from higher genera and lambda classes: Floor diagrams

 \subsection{Floor diagrams}

-We fix $\Delta$ a $h$-transverse balanced collection of vectors in $\Z^2$ and $n$ a nonnegative integer.
-Our graphs will have finitely many vertices, finitely many bounded edges, each connecting a pair of vertices, and finitely many unbounded edges, each attached to a single vertex.
-A weighted graph is a graph whose each edge $E$, bounded or unbounded, is decorated by a positive integer $w_E$, called the weight of $E$.
-An oriented graph is a graph whose each edge, bounded or unbounded, is oriented.
-Up to notational details, the following definitions are due to Brugall\'e and Mikhalkin \cite{MR2500574}.
+In this paper, we adopt the following conventions on graphs. \emph{Graphs} are connected, have finitely many vertices, finitely many \emph{bounded} edges, and finitely many \emph{unbounded} edges.
+A bounded edge connects two distinct vertices, whereas an unbounded edge is incident to a single vertex.
+A \emph{weighted} graph is a graph endowed with a choice a positive integer $w_E$ for every edge $E$, called the \emph{weight} of $E$.
+An \emph{oriented} graph is a graph endowed with a choice of orientation of every edge.